UWEAeroSociety/UWEAeroSociety.github.io/about.md

 permalink: /about/
 ---

-Website for projects and other information on the Aero Society at the University of the West of England, Bristol.
+A place for projects and other information from the UWE Bristol Aero Society.